-- Long term trends are primarily impacted upon by the key underlying activity data such as livestock numbers and crop production across the UK; - ➤ 2001 UK foot and mouth crisis.
-Large numbers of livestock culled to mitigate the spread of foot and mouth disease, leading to a large one-off decline in livestock numbers; - Other livestock diseases have also contributed to this trend; - Annual fertiliser application rates and associated emissions are strongly affected in the UK across the time series by periods of poor weather, most commonly when the UK experiences very wet autumn/winter weather, inhibiting the sowing of winter crops and lowering the fertiliser application overall.
+- Long term trends are primarily impacted upon by the key underlying activity data such as livestock numbers and crop production across the UK; - 2001 UK foot and mouth crisis led to the culling of large numbers of livestock to mitigate the spread of the disease, leading to a significant one-off decline in livestock numbers. - Other livestock diseases - Annual fertiliser application rates and associated emissions are strongly affected across the time series by periods of poor weather, most commonly when the UK experiences very wet autumn/winter weather, inhibiting the sowing of winter crops and lowering the fertiliser application overall.
 This explains the lower agricultural soil emission of nitrous oxide from inorganic fertiliser application in years including: 2020, 2013, 2001 and 1993.
-In all cases the fertiliser rates declined and then recovered the following year; - Changes in organic fertilisers and manure management over time.
+In all cases the fertiliser rates declined and then recovered the following year. - > Changes in organic fertilisers and manure management - Differences in data collation and management at regional level